OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

 **Content versus metadata**

 Many of the tools we recommend can protect the contents of your communications, but not the fact that you communicated at all.
-Even if your phone company isn't surveilling the contents of a phone call, their records will show all the numbers you called, whether the other party answered, and how long you stayed on the line.
+Even if your phone company isn't monitoring the contents of a phone call, their records will show all the numbers you called, whether the other party answered, and how long you stayed on the line.
 If you make calls over a service like WhatsApp, your phone history will still show that the call was made.

 Most secure communications channels do not protect against metadata surveillance, so make note of these constraints in your documentation.